liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/04-jsp-overrides-using-fragments.markdown

 ```

 If you must post-process the output, you can update the pattern to include
-@product@'s buffering mechanism.
+@sharepoint@'s buffering mechanism.
 Below is an example that overrides the original
 `create_account.jsp`:

 ```markup